NethServer/docs/administrator-manual/en/mail.rst

 Groups mailboxes
 ----------------

-The Groups mailboxes are initially disabled.
+The *automatic aliases for groups mailboxes* are initially disabled.
 If enabled, addresses like *<groupname>@<domain>* become valid email addresses.
-A specific group address can be disabled and enabled again in a later stage, once Groups mailboxes are enabled.
+A specific group address can be disabled and enabled again in a later stage, once Groups mailboxes are enabled. to disable the automatic aliases globally, refer to :ref:`email_mailboxes_settings`.

 A group mailbox has no disk space for it.
 When a message is sent to a group mailbox, a copy of it is delivered to the group members, according to their delivery and forward